 Yes, you definitely can.
 In my case, I decided to take full control of my writing some years ago now.

 My income from online writing is now miles and miles ahead of my book royalties.

 Taking control of your online publishing is not for every writer.

-The Internet is a huge place, so there are always new opportunities to find and develop.
+The Internet is a vast place, so there are always new opportunities to find, consider, and develop.

 All you need is the motivation to look and discover what might work for you.